baron-david/dchin.me_jekyll/_posts/2020-09-02-RemapHomeEndonMac.md

 # Remapping my Home & End Keys on my Macbook Pro

-I have noticed using certain applications on my Macbook, such as OneNote, when I use the Home and End buttons on my 104-key keyboard the cursor does not go to the end of a line but instead goes to the top or bottom of a page.
+I have noticed using certain applications on my Macbook, such as inside webpage fields in Chrome, when I use the Home and End buttons on my 104-key keyboard the cursor does not go to the end of a line but instead goes to the top or bottom of a page.
 This is very different than how my Windows behave.

 Luckily someone on the internet had a way to remap the keys on a Macbook.